axonweb3/axon-docs/docs/api/latest_version.md

 #### Returns

- Integer of the current gas price in wei.
+Integer of the current gas price in Wei.

 #### Examples